intershop/intershop-pwa/docs/guides/migrations.md

 These updates required some internal webpack handling changes especially for the template overloading.
 Also some test adaptions where necessary, so is it now necessary to mock the `SwiperComponent`.
 Another change is the [Formly](https://formly.dev/) downgrade from v6 pre-release to v5 that still works with Angular 13 with a changed `ngcc` setting.
+After the updates the deprecated RxJS MapTo operators (`mapTo`, `mergeMapTo`, `switchMapTo`) were replaced [Deprecating MapTo variants](https://github.com/ReactiveX/rxjs/issues/6399).
+Linting will point out these issues in custom code that can than easily be replaced.

 # 2.0 to 2.1

 The recently viewed products functionality was moved into an extension.